-Our aim to invest in worthwhile community projects continues, as we agreed to work with Forgewood Housing Co-operative Ltd in a joint venture aimed at reducing social isolation amongst our tenants in Forgewood and surrounding areas.
-Our newly established sponsorship scheme for apprenticeships is growing in strength and popularity through the creation of a new partnership with New College Lanarkshire to identify and help fund employment opportunities for young people.
+Our involvement in community projects has progressed well and continues to produce positive outcomes.
+Firstly, the joint venture with Forgewood Housing Co-operative Ltd aimed at reducing social isolation amongst our tenants in Forgewood and surrounding areas is entering its second year.
+Secondly, the sponsorship scheme for apprenticeships is growing in strength and popularity through our partnership with New College Lanarkshire to identify and help fund employment opportunities for young people.
+To date, the Association is successfully funding apprenticeships in three small enterprises based in the Lanarkshire area and is looking to increase the tally over the forthcoming year.